p2ppsr/babbage-sdk-android/README.md

 import androidx.appcompat.app.AppCompatActivity;
 import java.io.Serializable;
 import java.util.UUID;

+// TODO Sparse logging is left since we are adding additional commands in the future and to help
+// TODO team view what is happening on a physical device

 // Needs to be Serializable so we can pass over the class to the SDK public class MainActivity1 extends AppCompatActivity implements Serializable {